 Tuesday traffic trouble spots in and around Santa Cruz County.

-Monday evening traffic: Lane closures and one-way traffic on Hwy 9, SR-152
+Monday evening traffic: Highway 9 one-way traffic, lane closed on SR-152

 Monday traffic trouble spots in and around Santa Cruz County.